-With our wedding in the near future, home ownership sounded like a good idea.
-Princeton was pricey, and moving South to be close to family, friends and Philly, sounded like a great idea.
-I have to admit, being closer to a CrossFit gym definitely played a role.
-About the same time we moved down, our CrossFit gym had upgraded from a park to a small space.
+About the same time I moved to South Jersey, our CrossFit gym had upgraded from a park to a small space.
 We were finally part of a ‘real deal’ CrossFit gym!
 It was at this point that I realized how I had been doing most of the movements incorrectly on my own, and I was incredibly grateful for the coaching that came along with belonging to a legit CrossFit gym.

 Justin was already quite knowledgeable about lifting, body mechanics and work capacity, and he was happy to have other people to join him in debates over foot positioning in the back squat to what the most well-rounded CrossFit workout was.
 Me, I was just happy to be surrounded people who wanted to work as hard as I did.
 And I was loving my new found athleticism.
 Plus the CrossFit community was filled with some pretty awesome girls and guys that from day one that quickly became my new friends in the area.

 Upon joining a ‘real’ CrossFit gym, Justin promptly got CrossFit Level 1 certified and became a trainer at the gym.
 He eased into the role, providing many of the members with a fresh perspective and helpful advice for getting the most out of every workout.